H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 > In the diagram above, components with a `green` fill color (`#4c9f70`) are designed to be scalable, indicating that they can handle growth and increased load effectively.
 These components include the `Command Registry`, `API Client`, and `Concurrent Processor`.

 > [!NOTE]
 > The `Scalable System's Architecture` showcases an efficient handling of complexity through simplicity.
-In this Go application, each function is designed to maintain an average cyclomatic complexity of 5 or less.
+In this Go application, each function is designed to maintain an average `cyclomatic complexity of 5` or `less`.

 ## 🙌 Contributing
 Please refer to our [`Contribution Guidelines`](CONTRIBUTING.md) for detailed information on how you can contribute to this project.